The Best VPNs for Gaming

 -

-5. CyberGhost - Best Gaming VPN for Mac
+5. CyberGhost VPN - Best Gaming VPN for Mac

 Multihop Yes Camouflage Mode No Kill switch Yes Split Tunneling Yes Netflix Yes Torrenting Yes Usability